 How to Use Micro Text Editor

-To open the file just mention the file name after the
+To open the file, mention the file name after the

 You’ll find a column for line numbers, in addition to two lines at the bottom for the UI.

-Micro supports horizontal and vertical split.
-To open a new split you need to enter command mode by pressing
+Micro Text Editor supports horizontal and vertical splits.
+To open a new split, you need to enter command mode by pressing

 Ctrl+E. This enables a